BuckRogers1965/RedefineUnitsForPlancksConstant/Dictionary_of_Constants.md

 | `λ` (lambda) | Decay constant, Wavelength (also in Optics/QM)     | Greek           | "LAM-duh"                            | s⁻¹ or m                         | Decay constant in nuclear physics, wavelength in wave contexts.        |

 ---

+### **Conclusion**
+This dictionary provides a **clear and intuitive reference** for understanding common physics symbols, their meanings, pronunciations, and typical SI units.
+It’s designed to be **user-friendly** and **accessible**, making it a valuable resource for students, researchers, and anyone interested in physics.